Welsh-language literature: The late 19th-century Eisteddfod and the Bardd Newydd

-In parallel to the Bardd Newydd, poets like Watcyn Wyn (1844–1905) and Eifion Wyn (1867-1926; no relation) continued the lyrical tradition of Ceiriog and Talhaiarn, producing romantic lyrics which would prove to be far more popular than the Eisteddfod poets' epics.
-By the end of the century this tradition would be developed and built upon however by more ambitious poets such as the Oxford-educated John Morris Jones (1864–1929).
+In parallel to the Bardd Newydd, poets like Watcyn Wyn (1844–1905) and Eifion Wyn (1867–1926; no relation) continued the lyrical tradition of Ceiriog and Talhaiarn, producing romantic lyrics which would prove to be far more popular than the Eisteddfod poets' epics.
+By the end of the century, however, this tradition would be developed and built upon by more ambitious poets such as the Oxford-educated John Morris Jones (1864–1929).
 Morris-Jones's main legacy would be in his capacity as a scholar and Eisteddfod adjudicator, the influence of which it is impossible to understate (see 20th century below), but in the closing decade of the 19th century he was an influential poet in his own right who imbued the lyrical tradition with an "academic confidence and authority".
-His awdlau Cymru Fu – Cymru Fydd (Wales that was; Wales that will be) and Salm i Famon (A Psalm to Mamon) use irony to express his social criticism of philistinism and materialism and he was also a significant translator of poetry into Welsh, such as that of Heinrich Heine and Omar Khayyam.
-Though he wrote little poetry of his own after 1900 his influence on others would make him a major figure in the revival in Welsh poetry of the following century.

-By the last years of the century, following the example of John Morris-Jones, poets who would become the significant voices of the first part of the twentieth century such as T. Gwynn Jones (1871–1948) sought to both simplify and improve the quality of Eisteddfod poetry, which they perceived had become formulaic and stilted.
+His awdlau Cymru Fu – Cymru Fydd ('Wales that was; Wales that will be') and Salm i Famon ('A Psalm to Mamon') use irony to express his social criticism of philistinism and materialism and he was also a significant translator of poetry into Welsh, such as that of Heinrich Heine and Omar Khayyam.
+Though he wrote little poetry of his own after 1900, his influence on others would make him a major figure in the revival in Welsh poetry of the following century.
+Following his example, by the last years of the 19th century poets who would become the significant voices of the first part of the 20th such as T. Gwynn Jones (1871–1948) sought to both simplify and improve the quality of Eisteddfod poetry, which they perceived had become formulaic and stilted.

 Prose

-The vitality of the Welsh language press meant the nineteenth century was a golden era for Welsh prose in Welsh in terms of quantity, if not necessarily quality.
+The vitality of the Welsh-language press meant the 19th century was a golden era for Welsh prose in Welsh in terms of quantity, if not necessarily quality.
 A significant amount of the prose published in Welsh during the period served primarily religious purposes: published sermons, biblical commentaries and the biographies and autobiographies of important ministers and preachers were all popular.
-Some more literary works such as Y Bardd (1830) by the poet Cawrdaf (1795-1848) blended religious and literary elements in a similar way to the prose works of the eighteenth century.
-Although its spread was slow in the first third of the century, the publication of more secularly-oriented prose works would gather pace throughout the century and by the end of the century hundreds of novels and short stories had been published, though even works intended firstly to entertain often contained religious morals.
+Some more literary works such as Y Bardd (1830) by the poet Cawrdaf (1795–1848) blended religious and literary elements in a similar way to the prose works of the eighteenth century.
+Although its spread was slow in the first third of the century, the publication of more secularly-oriented prose works would gather pace and by the end of the century hundreds of novels and short stories had been published in Welsh, though even works intended firstly to entertain often contained religious morals.